+Council recognises how critical employment is to the physical and psychological wellbeing of people and the value that it can bring our broader community.
+As a key public employer we seek to develop a workforce that reflects the diversity of our community and enables us to build capacity to continuously improve the quality of our services.
 This Agreement reflects the commitment of all parties to contribute to a constructive workplace culture where individuals, teams and the organisation work together with the community to deliver Council's City Plan.

-"We're building a constructive workplace culture that is supportive, takes on challenges, seizes opportunity, builds great relationships and is proud of what we deliver for our community.
-We love the fun stuff and we're prepared to do the tough stuff, and you'll be right there with us!
-We inspire people to be creative, to grow and learn.
-We place no limits on what we can achieve together."
+"We value our constructive workplace culture that is supportive, takes on challenges, seizes opportunity, builds great relationships and is proud of what we deliver to our community.
+We love fun stuff and we're prepared to do the tough stuff.
+We inspire people to be creative, grow and learn.
+We place no limits on what we can achieve. "